jamescherti/quick-sdcv.el/README.md

 ![License](https://img.shields.io/github/license/jamescherti/quick-sdcv.el)
 ![](https://jamescherti.com/misc/made-for-gnu-emacs.svg)

-The [quick-sdcv.el](https://github.com/jamescherti/quick-sdcv.el) package serves as a lightweight Emacs interface for the `sdcv` command-line interface, which is the console version of the StarDict dictionary application.

-**This package enables Emacs to function as an offline dictionary.**
+The [quick-sdcv.el](https://github.com/jamescherti/quick-sdcv.el) package provides a lightweight interface for the `sdcv` command-line tool, **enabling Emacs to function as an offline dictionary**.

-This integration allows users to access sdcv dictionary functionalities directly within the Emacs environment, leveraging the capabilities of `sdcv` to look up words and translations from various dictionary files.

-Here are the main interactive functions:
+This package allows for immediate word definitions and translations without requiring an internet connection.

+Key interactive functions include:
-- `quick-sdcv-search-at-point`: Searches the word around the cursor and displays the result in a buffer.
+- `quick-sdcv-search-at-point`: Searches the word under the cursor and displays the result in a dedicated buffer.
-- `quick-sdcv-search-input`: Searches the input word and displays the result in a buffer.
+- `quick-sdcv-search-input`: Prompts for a custom input string and presents the corresponding dictionary entry in a buffer.

-If this enhances your workflow, please show your support by **⭐ starring quick-sdcv on GitHub** to help more Emacs users discover its benefits.
+If this package enhances your workflow, please show your support by **⭐ starring quick-sdcv on GitHub** to help more Emacs users discover its benefits.

 <!-- markdown-toc start - Don't edit this section.
 Run M-x markdown-toc-refresh-toc -->
 ## Table of Contents